webcat12345/ngx-ui-switch/README.md

 Use when you want to change default values globally.

+These settings will override anything passed in via property bindings.

 ```javascript
 import { UiSwitchModule } from 'ngx-ui-switch';
 import { AppComponent } from './app.component';